Sort Taxonomies by Listing Type

 - On the right, under preset fields, you will only see custom taxonomies that apply to this listing type.

-- Click a custom taxonomy to add that taxonomy field to the listing type.
+- Click a custom taxonomy to add its field to the listing type.

 Can you explain the various behavior rules?